 Is euthanasia morally permissible?
 What is the relationship between patient autonomy, competence, and informed consent?
 When, if ever, is paternalism morally justified?
 Under what circumstances, if any, is abortion morally wrong?
 Is it morally permissible for women to obtain and for doctors to provide medically unnecessary Caesarean sections?
 Should doctors provide alternative, unproven therapies to their patients who request them?
 When, if ever, is two-tier health care just?
 What, in general, makes an act morally right or wrong, a person virtuous or vicious, a policy just or unjust?

 In Philosophy 333, we will explore answers to these questions from a variety of perspectives.
 We will, in short, critically examine some leading philosophical theories, and some important, and difficult, ethical issues in health care.

-- Develop a critical understanding of leading normative ethical theories;
+- Acquiring a critical grasp of leading normative ethical theories;

-- Gain a deeper understanding of some leading ethical issues that arise in health care;
+- Gaining a critical understanding of some important philosophical literature on some moral problems in health care;

 Grades will be based on the following components: